CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 This directory defines corpora for parliamentary speeches, made for the People & Parliament project.
-Each country has its own corpus, but the corpora should the same structure and formatting wherever possible.
+Each country has its own corpus, but the corpora share the same structure and formatting wherever possible.
 This readme is intended to record any conventions we arrived at in the project.

 ## Directory setup